mikezalik/taskbunny_api/README.md

 ## Design Process 📐

-The design phase of this project was straightforward.
-I started taskbunny by creating a robust microservice with protected endpoints to deliver JSON content and serve as an API for a React Frontend.
-I thought about future improvements and decided to implement Flask in a way that would promote extensibility in the future.
+I started designing taskbunny by thinking about the user journey.
+I reasoned that a robust microservice with protected endpoints would work to deliver JSON content and serve as an API for a React Frontend.
+I thought about future improvements and decided to implement Flask in a way that would promote extensibility.

 ## Development Process 🛠

-In the development phase of this application, I began with the base server and postgres configurations on my local device.
+I began with the base server and postgres configurations on my local device.
 I then created the models for tasks and users.
 After I tested these, I created routes and used Insomnia as a REST client to test each route.
 After each route was accessible without authentication, I implemented JWT and incorporated passport local strategies for both registration and login features.
 I reasoned that each endpoint should remain protected and I use the auth check middleware to verify authentication on each route.

 ## Tech Used 💻